 John's legal knowledge spans banking and finance disputes (including the representation of investment banks and other financial institutions), disputes arising out of the global financial crisis, joint venture and shareholder disputes, regulatory investigations, M&A disputes and cartel claims.
 In addition, he advises on fraud and asset-tracing claims and trust claims.

 John is a member of the International Bar Association, the British Association for Sport and Law and the Committee of the Commercial Litigators Forum.
 He also sits as an arbitrator, including as a member of the FA Premier League Appeals Panel.

-John is ranked in the Hall of Fame for Commercial Litigation and Banking Litigation in Legal 500 UK 2020.
+John is ranked in the Hall of Fame for Commercial Litigation and Banking Litigation in Legal 500 UK 2020 and Chambers.

 Çukurova's litigation over US$2 billion Turkcell shares

 John led the team that successfully represented the Turkish conglomerate Çukurova in a long-running and groundbreaking litigation concerning the enforcement of security over a controlling block of shares in the leading Turkish mobile telephone operator.
 The litigation began in 2007 in the British Virgin Islands and has involved 14 hearings before the Commercial Court in the BVI, seven appeals to the Eastern Caribbean Court of Appeal, and eight hearings before the Privy Council in London.